 - You will be able to critique approaches to solving decision problems (peer review).

-AA228 will be offered for 3-4 units.
+AA228 will be offered for 3 or 4 units for either a letter or credit/no credit grade.
 Students registering for the 4 unit version of the course will be required to spend at least 30 additional hours extending their course project and preparing the paper for a peer-reviewed conference submission (actual submission is not required).
+The grade breakdown listed in the “Grading” section is the same regardless of whether the class is taken for 3 or 4 units.

 Class discussions are held on Piazza.